PeterCassell92/Patient-Examiner-OOP-Challenge/README.md

 to neatly solve the challenge to use a text-interface to inspect patient/ organ details.

 I took an approach that went further with Class usage than strictly necessary however it creates clear separation of interest between classes and ensures each file is concise.

+---
+My solution is more versatile than the solution offered in the course as my OptionSelector class handles user selection elegantly rather than using hard-coded cases like the provided solution.